Disability Services at LSSU

 To develop the necessary accommodations, students are responsible for:

-- Meeting with the Disability Services Coordinator and register for services.
+Meeting with the Disability Services Director and registering for services.

 Why register for services?